Mortgage Q&A: “Pre-Qualification vs. Pre-Approval”

 How Long Is a Mortgage Pre-Approval Good For?

 Once you provide all the required documentation and get the mortgage pre-approval letter from a bank or lender, it is typically valid for 60-90 days.
-Just note that things can change during that time, such as your credit score, so it’s not 100% guaranteed.
+Just note that a lot of things can change during that time, such as your credit score, so it’s not 100% guaranteed.

-If things do change dramatically, it won’t matter if the pre-approval is just a few days old, as material changes can affect the outcome of your approval.
+If things do change dramatically, or even a little bit, it won’t matter if the pre-approval is just a few days old, as material changes can affect the outcome of your approval.

 As you can see, being pre-approved and pre-qualified are not the same thing, so make sure you know the difference before shopping for a home.